Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 1. Drive Reduction Theory and Eating Habits

-The drive reduction theory is a cornerstone in understanding human behavior, especially in the context of physiological needs such as eating.
+The drive reduction theory is a cornerstone in understanding human behaviour, especially in the context of physiological needs such as eating.
 When an individual experiences hunger, a physiological drive is activated, creating a state of discomfort.

 2. Understanding Hydration through Drive Reduction Theory